 Why AI Won't Make Doctors Obsolete

 In healthcare, there is constant change.
-Evolution of knowledge and treatment, and innovation in technology and care means there is an ever changing medical landscape.
-Practitioners are no strangers to these new ideas or adapting to new trends.
-Getting comfortable with one thing only means closer proximity to the next.
+Knowledge evolution and tech innovation make for a medical landscape that is always shifting.
+For practitioners, getting comfortable with one approach or system only means closer proximity to its next edition.
 Over the past ten years, nothing embodies that ever-changing philosophy more than medical note taking solutions.

 In just a short amount of time, we’ve seen numerous solution-based approaches.
-From in person and virtual scribes to dictation devices and speech to text technology, the changes have been frequent and swift.
-Now, in the age of machine learning, we’re ushering in the newest solutions: Artificial intelligence that can ambiently listen to a patient encounter and automatically produce medical notes.
+From in-person and virtual scribes to dictation devices and speech to text technology, the changes have been frequent and swift.
+Now, in the age of machine learning, we’re ushering in the newest solutions: Artificial intelligence that can listen to a patient encounter and automatically produce medical notes.

 Technology like this has the true potential to transform the lives of physicians and how they are able to provide care.
 But, it raises many difficult questions as well, in ethics and in practice.
 If we let AI sneak in the backdoor, what potential does it have to proliferate deep into medicine and disrupt the rest of the healthcare industry?
 More importantly, how will it affect the individual providers who allow the rest of us to flourish?